What is the Dillon Rule?

 Dillon's Rule construes grants of power to localities very narrowly.
 The bottom law is -- if there is a question about a local government's power or authority, then the local government does NOT receive the benefit of the doubt.
 Under Dillon's Rule, one must assume the local government does NOT have the power in question.

 In legal language, the first part of Dillon's Rule reads like this: Local Governments have only three types of powers: 1.)
 Those granted in express words; 2.)
 Those necessarily or fairly implied in or incident to the powers expressly granted; and 3.)
-Those essential to the declared objects and purposes of the corporation, not simply convenient, but indespensible.
+Those essential to the declared objects and purposes of the corporation, not simply convenient, but indispensable.

 It is the second part of the Dillon Rule, however, that puts the vise on local government's powers.
 This part states that if there is any reasonable doubt whether a power has been conferred on a local government, then the power has NOT been conferred.
 This is known as the rule of local government powers.